mbustama/NuOscProbExact/README.md

                                                                             baseline*CONV_KM_TO_INV_EV)

 ```
 Though we do not show it here, `hamiltonian_mymodel` could also depend on `energy`.
-The code for two-neutrino oscillations is analogous, but `hamiltonian_mymodel` should be a 2x2 matrix instead.
+The code for two-neutrino oscillations is analogous, but `hamiltonian_mymodel` should return a 2x2 matrix instead.

 ## Documentation and help